groupdocs-signature/GroupDocs.Signature-Products/content/signature/nodejs-java/search/xlsx.en.md

 ############################# More Formats ########################
 more_formats:
     enable: true
-    title: "Adding Metadata Properties To Other File Formats"
+    title: "Locate Signatures Across Multiple File Types"
     exclude: "XLSX"
-    description: "Multi format documents and images metadata addition API for Node.js via Java.
-Retrieve metadata of some of the popular file formats as stated below."
+    description: "With GroupDocs.Signature for Node.js via Java API, you can efficiently search and retrieve electronic signatures from a wide range of supported file formats, facilitating seamless integration into your document workflows."
     items:

         # format loop 1